hygraph/rich-text/.github/CONTRIBUTING.md

 ### Publish canary version

-To publish a canary version using `changesets`, you'll need to be in the GraphCMS npm organization.
+To publish a canary version using `changesets`, you'll need to be in the Hygraph npm organization.
 Otherwise, ask a maintainer to do it for you.
 To get started, enter prerelease mode.
 You can do that with the `pre enter <tag>`.
 The tag that you need to pass is used in versions(e.g. `1.0.0-canary.0`) and the npm dist tag.

 A prerelease workflow might look something like this: